Songguk-ri: Historical significance

 Songguk-ri was likely part of the central settlement distributed amongst smaller settlements in the Seokseong-cheon River valley that briefly formed a simple chiefdom for approximately one or two generations in the Middle Mumun.
 Songguk-ri is one of the well-known sites from Korean prehistory that displays some formative examples of characteristics of Protohistoric chiefdoms such as Mahan, Byeonhan, and early states such as Baekje.
 For example, Songguk-ri contains evidence of several long-term trends in Korean prehistory and protohistory such as the existence of social status distinctions and the use of prestige artifacts such as greenstone and metal (e.g. Liaoning-style bronze dagger) in burials.
 It is thus that Songguk-ri and other such prehistoric sites of a similar age (e.g. Igeum-dong, Daepyeong, etc.) are referred to when we begin the discussion regarding the origins of social complexity and the formation of states in the Korean peninsula.

 It has been theorised that the Songguk-ri culture was one that saw a significant economic change in subsistence strategy in the creation of rice paddy culture and away from a hunter-gatherer emphasis.
 Analysis of rice found at Songguk-ri is regarded as demonstrating that in the Bronze Age rice was a community food and not the luxury/ currency that it became in historical times.
 Bronze hairpins found at Songguk-ri are identified as having been produced from a mould found at Neungsan-ri, Bunyeo.
 There has been much debate as to the relative dating of the Songguk-ri / "pre-"Songgukri and other indigenous settlements.

+Triangular stone harvesting knives, which developed out of lunate-shaped knives, are a characteristic of Songguk-ri culture, and resemble knives also found in Yayoi culture sites.